Vadimkkaa/Labs/LABS-LINUX-C/LAB_2/README.md

 The task:

-Create a dirwalk program, which can scan file system and print info into stdout according to options (aka keys)
+Create a dirwalk program, which can scan file system and print info into stdout according to the options below (aka keys)

 Possible keys-